KodchakornL/A-program-to-recommend-food-from-ingredients-that-are-available-in-the-house/README.md

-# Program suggests meals using the ingredients that are available
+# A program to recommend food from ingredients that are available in the house.
 Project “ What ingredient do you have?"

 **Project organizers**